 Nutrient Deficiency

-Certain nutrients are involved in preventing inflammation in the body or in production of the DAO enzyme.
+Certain nutrients are involved in preventing inflammation in the body or in the production of the DAO enzyme.
 Vitamin D, Vitamin C, Vitamin B6, Zinc and Magnesium deficiency can contribute to allergenic symptoms if deficient.
-This is why it’s so important to speak to an experienced holistic professional to keep your health in check,
+This is why it’s so important to speak to an experienced holistic professional to keep your health in check.

 Enzyme Deficiency